 There are situations when a translation of the consent document cannot be obtained.
 In these cases, the IRB may consider it appropriate to use a translated short form in combination with an oral interpretation of the full English consent document.
 A short form is like a cover letter to the full consent form, telling the participant what to expect during the oral consent process discussion of the study.
-When using the short form process to obtain and document consent, strict rules must be followed according to the federal regulations, described in the Short Form Instructions for Use.
+When using the short form process to obtain and document consent, strict rules must be followed according to the federal regulations.
 Pre-translated short forms are available on the IRB Forms pages.

 In most cases, and in all cases when using the short form, a qualified interpreter must assist in the consent process.
 Members of the study team who are fluent in a participant's language may also provide interpretation.
 Investigators must be sure that the individuals providing interpretation and translation services have appropriate medical/scientific language skills to accurately communicate the details of the study.

 Consent Without a Signature

 Consent without a signature can only be approved by an IRB in the following situations:

 - The only record linking the subject and the research would be the consent document